getoriginal/original-js/README.md

 ## ✨ Getting started

-The Original SDK is set up to expose and type the all values returned from our API.
+The Original SDK is set up to expose and type the all values returned from the Original API.

 ```typescript
 const Original = require('original-js');